-There is a long history of policy reviews highlighting poor care for people with learning disabilities and autism.
+There are both national and local drivers that underpin the requirements for a Strategy.
+Nationally there is a long history of policy reviews highlighting poor care for people with learning disabilities and autism.
 In some cases abuse has also been uncovered.
 This has both influenced, but also reflected the prevailing views on what is the best and most efficient means of providing care.
-The most recent review covers policy in: Special Educational Needs (SEN), health and premature deaths; social care; and the Winterbourne View cases.
-Further details of national policy context are detailed below.
+The most recent reviews cover policy in: Special Educational Needs (SEN), health and premature deaths; social care; the Winterbourne View cases.
+The context for the implementation of these is also shaped by the local implementation of the government's vision for health and care transformation in Harrow and other local authority developments.
+Further details of national and local policy context are detailed below: